No matter how big or small the city of Split, one day in Split is certainly not enough.

 If you happen to be there in July or August, it’s the time to cool off on the Adriatic sea.
 If you are fond of water activities, you can opt between two options.

 Private sailing tours offer more flexible departure times, which are more convenient to your individual needs.
 Plan for late-afternoon departure to guarantee the best sunset views.

-In the evening and at night
+One day in Split – evening and at night

 Your night exploring won’t start before eleven in the evening.
 Suppose you have decided to miss sunset views on your afternoon excursion.
-In that case, you still have time to enjoy a coastal panorama, sitting at one of Riva promenade restaurants with an aperitif in hand.
+In that case, you still have time to enjoy a coastal panorama, sitting at Riva promenade restaurants with an aperitif in hand.